 February 18 – Light of Impossible Stars (Gareth L. Powell): I only discovered Powell’s work this year, and the final Embers of War novel has shot to the top of my most-anticipated list.
 This is space opera at its very best.

-April 16 – The Last Emperox (John Scalzi): The fats-paced, foul-mouthed space opera of the Interdependency comes to a climax with the third book.
+April 16 – The Last Emperox (John Scalzi): The fast-paced, foul-mouthed space opera of the Interdependency comes to a climax with the third book.
 Not all of Scalzi’s endings have worked for me, but hopefully this one will.

 May 28 – The Doors of Eden (Adrian Tchaikovsky) – A portal-based slice of SF from one of the genre’s most prolific and diverse authors.
 I’m going into this one pretty blind, but Tchaikovsky is an author who rarely disappoints.